-Impacts of the Technology Production and socio-economic benefits Production and socio-economic disadvantages + reduced expenses on agricultural inputs decreased workload reduced crop production reduced fodder production reduced fodder quality reduced animal production increased risk of crop failure increased demand for irrigation water decreased farm income Ecological benefits Ecological benefits continued + + + reduced emission of carbon and greenhouse gases + + + reduced soil loss + + + reduced soil compaction + + + high value for nature conservation/relevant species increased water quantity + increased water quality + reduced soil moisture + reduced surface runoff Off-site benefits + recharge of groundwater table / aquifer + reduced downstream flooding + increased stream flow in dry season + reduced groundwater river pollution + improved buffering / filtering capacity increased damage on neighbours fields Benefits/costs according to land user Benefits compared with costs short-term: long-term: ī Establishment very negative negative 7 Maintenance/recurrent very negative negative Depends strongly on subsidies and other incentive mechanisms as well as opportunity costs (regionally different).
+Impacts of the Technology Production and socio-economic benefits Production and socio-economic disadvantages reduced expenses on agricultural inputs decreased workload reduced crop production reduced fodder production reduced fodder quality reduced animal production reduced animal production increased risk of crop failure increased demand for irrigation water decreased farm income loss of land Ecological benefits + + + reduced emission of carbon and greenhouse gases + + + reduced soil loss + + + reduced soil compaction + + + reduced soil compaction + + + reduced soil compaction + + + increased water quantity + + increased water quantity + + increased soil moisture + + reduced surface runoff Off-site benefits reduced downstream flooding + + increased stream flow in dry season + + increased stream flow in dry season + + improved soil cover + + increased nutrient cycling recharge Benefits/costs according to land user Benefits compared with costs short-term: long-term: Establishment very negative negative Maintenance/recurrent very negative negative

+Depends strongly on subsidies and other incentive mechanisms as well as opportunity costs (regionally different).
 Furthermore, if rewetting is not financed by the land user, the economic benefit is greater but less than before re-wetting.

-Acceptance/adoption: 100% of land user families have implemented the technology with external material support.
+100% of land user families have implemented the technology with external material support.
 0% of land user families have implemented the technology voluntary.
 There is no trend towards (growing) spontaneous adoption of the technology.
 There is no increasing trend to adopt the technology as it is not economically attractive to farmers.
 But for environment groups (NGOs), without an economical stake, this measure can be interesting as a pilot technology.

+By re-wetting organic soil huge amounts of GHG emissions can be avoided on a relatively small area \rightarrow Financial incentives for farmers are needed e.g. based on GHG-mitigation potential.
+Alternatively, areas can be bought by NGOs or government for re-wetting and nature protection

+Paludiculture on re-wetted soils allows an alternative agricultural land use \Rightarrow Financial incentives (e.g. subsidies) for farmers are needed

+Extensive grassland cultivation on re-wetted soils allows adapted land use - for grazing/mowing \rightarrow Financial incentives (e.g. subsidies) for farmers are needed

+The use of fertilizer and manure inputs leads to pollution of water bodies.
+The water quality will be enhanced by less fertilizer/manure input through this technology compared to intensive agriculture

+Due to the technology, higher water retention, flood prevention and biodiversity can increase compared to use of drained organic soils.

-Concluding statements Strengths and → how to sustain/improve Weaknesses and → how to overcome By re-wetting organic soil huge amounts of GHG emissions can be avoided on a relatively small area → Financial incentives for farmers needed e.g. based on GHG-mitigation potential.
-Alternatively, areas be bought by NGOs or government for re-wetting and nature protection.
-Paludiculture on re-wetted soils allows an alternative agricultural lan High opportunity cost for land users: income from intensive cropland on drained soils is higher than income from re-wetted soils with extensive land use → The technology could be economically attractive if farmers get financial incentives for applying it (re-wetting and adapted extensive usage).
-It would become even more attractive if no incentives were paid duse for eg maize production on drained organic soils (those incentives are → Financial incentives (e.g. subsidies) for farmers are needed actually paid if the maize is used for bioenergy production).
-Extensive grassland cultivation on re-wetted soils allows adapted lar use - for grazing/mowing → Financial incentives (e.g. subsidies) for farmers are needed On re-wetted soil land use options are very restricted due to wet soil conditions → Financial incentives for farmers are needed.
-The use of fertilizer and manure inputs leads to pollution of water bo The water quality will be enhanced by less fertilizer/manure input thr this technology compared to intensive agriculture Due to the technology, higher water retention, flood prevention and versity can increase compared to use of drained organic soils. oiodi-
+High opportunity cost for land users: income from intensive cropland on drained soils is higher than income from re-wetted soils with extensive land use → The technology could be economically attractive if farmers get financial incentives for applying it (re-wetting and adapted extensive usage).
+It would become even more attractive if no incentives were paid for eg maize production on drained organic soils (those incentives are actually paid if the maize is used for bioenergy production).

+On re-wetted soil land use options are very restricted due to wet soil conditions \rightarrow Financial incentives for farmers are needed.